kirsralk/README-Generator/GeneratedREADME.md

 ## Questions

 Have questions about using this application?
-Reach the author on GitHub @@kirsralk or email kirsiralko@gmail.com.
+Reach the author on GitHub @kirsralk or email kirsiralko@gmail.com.